Air Conditioner Repair Checklist

 - Switch off electricity fully at the breaker or outside lever.

 - Get rid of yard waste around the air conditioner.
 Once you’ve removed bigger debris within a two-foot radius, you can use a soft brush or vacuum to slowly clean the condenser fins.
-Distorted fins can also hurt performance, so you can attempt to reshape them with a small knife.
+Distorted fins can also hurt performance.

 - Use a hose nozzle to gingerly clean the fins from inside the system.
 Make sure to avoid getting moisture on the fan motor.